An Introduction to USCJ Mishnah Yomit (Daily Mishnah)

 To learn Mishnah with USCJ’s Mishnah Yomit project, it will be helpful to have the Mishnah text at hand.
 While the entire translated text of the mishnah will be on the page along with a brief commentary, it is always helpful to also have a book at hand with which to make reference.
 From time to time we will also refer to material in the Torah and it would be helpful to have a Tanakh (Bible) as well.

 For those of you who would like to purchase a mishnah to help you on your way I will make a few suggestions.
 The two best translations of the Mishnah are those by Herbert Danby and Jacob Neusner.
 Danby’s translation is a little more archaic and the book is rather pricey (100 dollars on Amazon) but it is nevertheless an excellent translation.
 Neusner’s translation is a very good translation and sells at a reasonable $40.
 Neither of these translations contains the original Hebrew and neither contains any commentary.
-For those who wish to purchase a Hebrew/English Mishnah, Philip Blackman’s six volume edition is both user-friendly and affordable (about $100 dollars if purchased through the USCJ).
+For those who wish to purchase a Hebrew/English Mishnah, Philip Blackman’s six volume edition is both user-friendly and affordable.
 This edition contains the original Hebrew text, the English translation and a brief commentary which, although slightly outdated, nevertheless is useful.

 Again, these are all just suggestions.
 The pages you will receive as part of the USCJ Mishnah Yomit Project will contain all of the information essential to understanding the Mishnah.
 You need buy nothing but a few, inexpensive purchases might prove extremely helpful in the long run.

 Where can I learn more?